Senior Capstone Experiences

-My primary responsibilities focused on the business development of corporate partnerships, though I gained experience in brainstorming sessions to develop a keen understanding of the entire process.
+My primary responsibilities focused on the business development of corporate partnerships for the Kansas City Chiefs, though I gained experience in brainstorming sessions to develop a keen understanding of the entire process.

 My direct responsibilities included assisting in the creation of new business leads; supporting sales managers and coordinators throughout the sales cycle, including meeting prep; researching the sports industry for sales and promotional trends and new partnership opportunities; and stadium and facility meeting set-ups.

 My four months with the Kansas City Chiefs enabled me to see myself working in partnership strategy and business development as a career.
 Learning about different industries is truly exciting, and makes every partnership unique.

 I served as the assistant media coordinator for the 2015 NCAA Men’s Basketball East Regional, and the assistant editor for the 2015 Syracuse football media guide, Additionally, I worked on projects involving statistics, photos, and archival information.

 With Syracuse hosting the 2015 NCAA Men’s East Regional, I received invaluable first-hand knowledge from my supervisor and media coordinator for the tournament, Sue Edson.
 I gained exceptional experience in dealing with the media, and had numerous opportunities to showcase my written communications and design skills.